 In keeping with its vision, the University established a Centre for Religion and Social Policy (RASP).
 Formally launched on Thursday 8 December 2016 in Melbourne CBD, RASP actively builds collaboration with the churches and agencies.

-The Centre for Religion and Social Policy (RASP):
+Religion and Social Policy (RASP):

 - promotes and undertakes research on the interaction between religion and society, and its policy implications